drpdishant/cf-docs/README.md

-# Welcome to Documentaion for Openxcell Cloud
+# Welcome to Documentation for Openxcell Cloud

 ## Overview